tachiyomiorg/website/src/help/guides/reader.md

 ---

 # Reader
-This section relates to the reading experience of the app and navigating the reader.
+This section relates to the reading experience in the app and navigating the reader.

 ## Default viewer <Badge text="Left to Right" type="default-indicator" vertical="middle" />
 This setting sets the reader's default direction when you open a manga.